-No stars were harmed in the making of this story.
-All astrological references are completely made up.
+All astrological references in this story are completely made up.

 After bracing himself, Noel sat down on his right and took his hand.
 He spoke quietly, and Bapu opened his eyes and looked at him.
 He smiled and mouthed silently: “Thanks for coming.”
 A while passed, Noel chatting quietly about this and that: his family and friends and what was going on in their lives.